 If you’re tired of spending money at juice bars for wheatgrass shots, consider getting your own wheatgrass juicer at home.
-This article reviews the best types and models of wheatgrass juicer to start making your own juice, plus information on the health benefits of wheatgrass.
+This article reviews the top types and models of wheatgrass juicer to start making your own juice, plus information on the health benefits of wheatgrass.

 Wheatgrass juice in a small glass on a wooden surface.